cse4504-fl25-8-wustl/team-project-4504-ydm/README.md

 - `app/parser` isolates CSV parsing (currently a stub).
 - `app/requests` and `app/responses` host the DTOs that connect the CLI with the use cases.
 - `cli/main.ts` is the command-line entry point that wires parser, interactor, and response printing.

+## Testing
+- Test files are co-located with source files using the `.test.ts` extension
+- Unit tests are written using Vitest with TypeScript support
+- Tests cover entity classes, business logic, and utility functions
+- Example test file: `app/entities/Art.test.ts` demonstrates comprehensive testing of the Art entity